nain415/td2/README.md

   <img src="https://user-images.githubusercontent.com/78244259/184517075-f4c40acf-e600-43ec-b8c6-ef45659d111f.png" width="375" />
 </p>

+#### Legion TD 2
+Legion TD2 is "an infinitely replayable multiplayer and single-player tower defense.
+[Where players defend] against waves of enemies and destroy the enemy's king before they destroy yours.
+Legion TD 2 is a one-of-a-kind game of tactics, teamwork, and prediction.
+[Players may party] as 1-8 players.
+(AutoAttack Games)"

 ##### Purpose
 This is a demonstration of my competency in SQL.
 I pull data from an API, format & clean the data, input the data into an SQLite database, and then visually analyse the data using several Python libraries, alongside Python's SQLite3 interface in Google Colaboratory.